AxonIQ/reference-guide/part-iv-advanced-tuning/advanced-customizations.md

 To skip all handling of the handler then just throw an exception.

-Since 3.3 Axon version it is possible to configure `HandlerDefinition` with Axon `Configuration`.
+It is possible to configure `HandlerDefinition` with Axon `Configuration`.
 If you are using Spring Boot defining `HandlerDefintion`s and `HandlerEnhancerDefinition`s as beans is sufficient (Axon autoconfiguration will pick them up and configure within Axon `Configuration`).

 {% tabs %}
 {% tab title="Axon Configuration API" %}